Effective Programs for Meth Treatment at Icarus

 How Can I Tell if a Loved One is Using Meth?

 Although the discovery of drugs would seem to be the “smoking gun,” the paraphernalia itself is highly convincing and cannot be disregarded.
-While meth and associated paraphernalia may not have a date stamp, their presence is almost certainly indicative of recent use.
+While meth and associated paraphernalia may not have a date stamp, their presence is almost certainly indicative of recent methamphetamine use disorder.

 The mode of administration determines the necessary apparatus.
 Meth can be ingested orally, nasally, smoked, or injected.
 Aluminum foil strips, torch lighters, short straws, hollowed-out pens, hollowed-out glass tubes with or without a bulb at the end, and melted or chipped light bulbs are all examples of smoking accessories.